feature-image

 ADVERTISEMENT

-At Texas, Koetter wore a few different hats.
-He worked mainly with the quarterbacks, helping in a room that featured Quinn Ewers and Arch Manning.
-By 2024, he earned a promotion to an analyst role and shifted his focus to the tight ends.
-During that stretch, Texas won the Big 12 Championship and made its first College Football Playoff appearance in 2023.
+During his tenure at Texas, Koetter started mainly with the quarterbacks, helping in a room that featured Quinn Ewers and Arch Manning.
+By 2024, he had earned a promotion to an analyst role and shifted his focus to the tight ends.
+Texas won the Big 12 Championship and made its first College Football Playoff appearance in 2023.
 After the 2024 season wrapped up, Koetter moved on to join Shane Beamer’s staff at South Carolina.

 With the Gamecocks, he stayed hands-on with the offense and worked closely with LaNorris Sellers.
 He was part of a revamped offensive staff that included Dowell Loggains, who was later replaced by Kendal Briles ahead of the 2026 season.
 That experience only added to his growing résumé.